telerik/fiddler-everywhere-docs/knowledge-base/how-to-capture-nodejs-traffic.md

 }).end(); // Through Fiddler.
 ```

-With the above, we can test the request through the terminal.
+With the above, you can test the request through the terminal.

 ```Console
 node fiddler-everywhere-test.js